 The abuse can be subtle, such as trying to control your spending (and I don’t mean suggesting you spend less if you spend money you don’t have and get into debt) or, in the worst cases, it can include stealing from you and/or refusing to let you have money you need to live on or access to your own money.

 Like all forms of abuse, financial abuse often starts off subtly and the person becomes more controlling and abusive as time goes on.
 It could start off as ‘concern’ about your ability to manage your money, but soon escalate to control.
-Or there may be no evidence of the abuse until you break up, when your ex may leave you with debts you can’t pay or run up debts on a joint account, with no intention of paying them off.
+Or there may be no evidence of the abuse until you break up.
+At that point, your ex may leave you with debts you can’t pay or run up debts on a joint account, with no intention of paying them off.

 In SavvyWoman’s Women and Money report 2015, we asked about financial problems people had as a direct result of a previous relationship.
 We questioned both women and men and found that: